nmcmahon3027/PokemonProject/README.md

     for (int i = 0; i < allPokemon.length; i++); //loop through the array

     allPokemon [i].eat(); //can call any of the SUPER CLASS MEHTODS
+                          //eat() method is just a place holder currently for testing

     }